STATE CASH ADVANCES

 EXCEPTIONAL DAYS OFF FOR FAMILY REASONS

-Parents forced to stay home to take care of their children can receive exceptional days off for family reasons if their child is less than 13 years old and their school or nursery is closed.
+Parents forced to stay home to take care of their children can receive exceptional days off for family reasons if their child is less than 13 years old and their school is closed or their school has opened but they cannot take in the child and they provide a certificate.

 Parents must warn their employer of their use of the exceptional days off for family reasons on the first day or their absence by addressing the ad hoc certificate to their employer and the CNS.